 - Hygienic Dirt Ejector.
 The V8 has a new dirt emptying system.
 Instead of using gravity to get rid of dust and dirt from the canister, debris is pushed out so you’re less likely to need to pull it out manually.

 - Docking Station.
 Dyson supplies a docking station with all the V8 cordless series.
 This acts as storage for the vacuum and its accessories, as well as a charging port.

-RELATED: We've also written an in-depth comparison of the V8 and Gtech AirRam cordless vacuums.
+RELATED: We’ve also written in-depth comparisons of the V8 and Vax Blade 2 and V8 and Gtech AirRam cordless vacuums.

 Floor Cleaner Heads

 The biggest difference between the V8 Absolute and Animal is the Animal doesn’t come with the “Fluffy” soft roller cleaner head, but the Absolute does include it (along with the direct-drive floor head mentioned above).

 Why is this a big deal?
 The Fluffy floor head is designed specifically for hard floors.
 It’s built with a combination of soft nylon and stiffer carbon fibre, which allows it to pick up both large debris and fine dust.
 The soft design also prevents it scratching delicate surfaces.

 We were impressed with the soft roller floor head in our Dyson V6 Fluffy review – so this is a great addition if your home has a lot of hard floors.